We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 With its trade journaling feature, investors can record their trade history to review their performance and reasons for entering the position.
 Data such as the number of trades, average return on investment, average risk per trade and profit and loss can be recorded for each trade.
 The overview section provides a summary of the open and closed trades, which can be filtered by the trading pairs and position size.

-When it comes to price, Coin Market Manager is more expensive than the other options.
+When it comes to price, Coin Market Manager is more expensive than the other options on this list.
 Unlike Coinigy and CryptoView, which provide a 30-day trial, Coin Market Manager only has a 7-day risk-free trial.
 Once that trial period is over, there are three options an investor can choose from: the basic plan, the pro plan, which costs $49.99 per month, or the enterprise plan, which is $59.99 per month.

 - Automated journaling available